judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

     <device_id/>

-# Working the Report Tools
+# Working With the Report Tools

 Navigate to /report on your server: